qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_landing_page.rst

         :link: troubleshoot_sync_build_and_flash
         :link-type: ref

-        Provides steps to troubleshoot docker, sync, build, and flash issues.
+        Provides steps to troubleshoot Docker, sync, build, and flash issues.

 How to
 -------------